|

 The two establishments were connected by a service tunnel running under City Road.
 Those of limited means could impress their clients by meeting with them in the grander hotel and then return unseen to their accomodation in the humbler.)

 The Watergate Inn, close to Chester Racecourse, once bore the apt name of The Turf Tavern.
+In 1855, when Mary A Cotton was in charge, it was The Watergate Tavern.

 The Saddle Inn in